semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 Docker Compose will build and run the image as required.
 It will also download and start a PostgreSQL database for us.

-### 5.2.3 Kubernetes Manifests
+### 4.2.4 Kubernetes Manifests

 In chapter 3, we learned why Kubernetes is a declarative system.
 Instead of telling it what to do, we state what we want and trust it knows how to get there.
-The repository includes all the manifests we’ll need in the `manifests` directory.

-The `service.yml` manifest describes a *LoadBalancer* **service**.
+The `manifests/service.yml` manifest file describes a LoadBalancer **service**.
 It forwards traffic from port 80 (HTTP) to port 3000 (where the app is listening).
 The service connects itself with the pods labeled as `app: addressbook`.

 ``` yaml
 apiVersion: v1